Sovereign-Labs/sovereign-sdk/examples/demo-rollup/stf/README.md

 ## Wrapping Up

 Whew, that was a lot of information.
 To recap, implementing your own state transition function is as simple as plugging
-a Runtime, a Transaction Verifier, and some Transaction Hooks into the pre-built app template.
+a Runtime, a Transaction Verifier, and some Transaction Hooks into the pre-built app blueprint.
 Once you've done that, you can integrate with any DA layer and zkVM to create a Sovereign Rollup.